PDF reports and automated reporting

 - PDF Attachments - Full report attached to email

-- Summary in Body - Key metrics visible without opening attachment
+- Summary in Body - Metrics visible without opening attachment

-- Multiple Recipients - Send to unlimited email addresses
+- Multiple Recipients - Send to any number of email addresses

 Track all generated reports: